Former Kings County Academy site in Kentville.

 Operational and capital costs for the gym and cafeteria section would not include demolishing the other structures, which are estimated to be $150,000 for the elementary building and $320,000 for the senior building.

 Demolishing all buildings on the site would be between $500,000 and $750,000.

 - Read more special articles:

-- Public meeting about former Kings County Academy
+- Demolition underway at Kentville's former Kings County Academy

 There were no costs presented on upgrading or maintaining the playing fields or playground.
 However, there is a storm sewer running through the field that is in poor condition.